nsrau/azure-docs.it-it/articles/app-service-web/create-a-hello-world-web-app-for-azure-in-eclipse.md

   1. Nel menu a discesa **App Service Plan** sono elencati i piani di servizio app associati al gruppo di risorse selezionato.

-        Note: An App Service Plan specifies information such as the location of your Web App, the pricing tier and the compute instance size.
+        Nota: An App Service Plan specifies information such as the location of your Web App, the pricing tier and the compute instance size.
 A single App Service Plan can be used for multiple Web Apps, which is why it is maintained separately from a specific Web App deployment.

         You can select an existing App Service Plan (if you have any) and skip to step h below, or use the following these steps to create a new App Service Plan: